pingcap/docs/tidb-cloud/manage-user-access.md

 ### Remove an organization member

 If you are the owner of an organization, you can remove organization members.
-Otherwise, skip this section.To remove a member from an organization, perform the following steps:
+Otherwise, skip this section.

+To remove a member from an organization, perform the following steps:

 > **Note:**
 >